 Despite the claims made by supplement manufacturers that their products are safe and free of substances prohibited in sport, it is not possible to offer an absolute guarantee to athletes.
 It is for this reason ASADA and WADA do not endorse supplement products or offer advice to athletes about which supplement to take.
 There have been cases where both Australian and international athletes have been sanctioned after they have used supplements that they thought were safe, but were actually contaminated with prohibited substances.

 If an athlete chooses to use supplements, they should weigh up the risks and make an informed decision.
+The Australian Institute of Sport has an extensive amount of information about supplements on its website.

 From time to time we find supplement products promoted as ‘ASADA approved’ or ‘ASADA endorsed’.
 These promotions are false and may lead to serious consequences for athletes.
 ASADA and the World Anti-Doping Agency do not endorse supplement products.